 - Those providing services intended to build morale and support overseas military personnel.
 For example, this may include individuals working for the USO or similar organizations.

-South Jersey Maritime Lawyers at Freedman & Lorry, P.C.
+Cape May Maritime Lawyers at Freedman & Lorry, P.C.
 Successfully Handle Claims Under the Defense Base Act

 If you were injured in an accident on a military base while working for the U.S. government or other entity associated with the U.S. military, contact one of our Cape May maritime lawyers at Freedman & Lorry, P.C.
 For a free consultation, call us at 888-999-1962 or contact us online.
 Located in Philadelphia, Cherry Hill, New Jersey, and Pinehurst, North Carolina, we serve clients throughout South Jersey, including Cape May and Wildwood.